DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-ITEM-CREATION-WIZARD/PROCESSES/Managing-item-statuses.md

 ![Display-records-at](../IMAGES/Display-records-at.png)

 Selecting **Display Dimensions** from the menu bar Enables the Dimensions display pane.
 This allows you to toggle onto the page the required product dimensions for your corresponding item and save the set-up for future use.
-YOu can choose to display all product dimensions or just the ones relevant to your organisation. <br/>**Product Dimensions**<br/> -Configuration <br/> -Size <br/> -colour <br/> -Style<br/>
+You can choose to display all product dimensions or just the ones relevant to your organisation. <br/>**Product Dimensions**<br/> -Configuration <br/> -Size <br/> -colour <br/> -Style<br/>

 #### To create a new item status;